Speech & Language Therapy

-– Help students to fulfil their communicative potential
+– Help pupils to fulfil their communicative potential;

-– Promote language and communication skills within the classroom and wider school environment
+– Promote language and communication skills within the classroom, wider school environment and home;

 – Support the development of pupils’ skills in the following areas:

 - Attention and Listening

 - Social interaction & communication

 - Use of alternative methods of communication e.g. PECS, Aided Language Displays, PODD, high-tech communication aids.

 We aim to maximise pupils’ safe eating, drinking and swallowing skills, including:

 – Accepting/tolerating different textures and tastes of foods and drinks

 How we work